Azure/azure-docs-sdk-dotnet/api/overview/azure/containerinstance.md

 ## Authentication

 One of the easiest ways to authenticate SDK clients is with [file-based authentication][sdk-auth].
-File-based authentication parses a credentials file when instantiating the [Azure][iazure] client object, which then uses those credentials when authenticating with Azure.
+File-based authentication parses a credentials file when instantiating the [IAzure][iazure] client object, which then uses those credentials when authenticating with Azure.
 To use file-based authentication:

 1. Create a credentials file with the [Azure CLI](/cli/azure) or [Cloud Shell](https://shell.azure.com/):